Product May Have Been Discontinued

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Thirdly, carrageenan is a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+We also note the inclusion of carrageenan, a gelatin-like thickening agent extracted from seaweed.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

-Judging by its ingredients alone, Variety looks to be an average canned dog food.
+Judging by its ingredients alone, Variety canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Free of any plant-based protein boosters, this looks like the profile of a canned product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a wet product containing a moderate amount of meat.

-Variety is a meat-based canned product using a moderate amount of various named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Variety is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.